Arvinth-Krishna/Reco-PC-Server/README.md

 	> executes *command* in Powershell

 * !restart or !restart *seconds*
-	> restarts your computer immediately or with a time delay in seconds, e.g: !restart 30
+	> restarts your computer immediately or with a time delay in minutes, e.g: !restart 30

 * !say "*text*"
 	> uses powershell commands and a TTS engine to make your computer say something